The Snow Queen (1995 film): Production and release

-The Snow Queen had been in production since 1991, but was completed only in 1995.
+The Snow Queen had been in production since 1991, originally planned to be released as a 90-minute film in 1993, but was completed only in 1995.
 This was in part due to the legal problems in the Philippines.

-Both it and its sequel were separately released on DVD by Universal/Right Entertainment in 2003 in the UK, and then together as a double-pack in 2005.
+The movie was released directly to VHS by First Independent Films in 1995 and later released as part of a double pack with The Snow Queen's Revenge.
+In 2004, it was released on DVD and re-released on VHS by Universal Pictures Video and Right Entertainment, with a later DVD bundle release in 2005.
 Outside the United Kingdom, such as the United States and Russia, Warner Bros held the rights, and released it straight to VHS in 1998 and later on DVD in 2004.

 Reception

+The Australian Centre for the Moving Image described the film as "an engaging story of adventure and the classic triumph of good over evil."
 Jack Zipes called it "highly comic [and] neatly drawn", praising the "numerous changes that liven the action and transform the plot in unusual ways".
-He wrote that "there's nothing glitzy in this animated film and yet it sparkles with an unusual approach to a humourless tale".
+He wrote that "there's nothing glitzy in this animated film and yet it sparkles with an unusual approach to a humourless tale."

 Sequel

 The Snow Queen's Revenge is a 1996 sequel in which the Snow Queen returns to life, setting out to seek revenge on those who ruined her plans to rule the world, and it is up to young Ellie and her friends to stop her again.
 Some of the voice cast changed in the second film.